A non-magnetic mechanism of backscattering in helical edge states: Model

-For non-zero temperatures, the numbers $N_{\rm R,L}$ may fluctuate thanks to tunneling coupling of the TP with HES of TI.
-However, for small $\gamma,$ this dynamics is slow and in a first approximation, one can assume that these numbers are ``frozen'' and distributed according to the Gibbs distribution.
-The next step is to consider dynamics of these fluctuations similarly to Refs.~\cite{Dmitriev_2010,Dmitriev_2015,Dmitriev2017}).
-We perform the corresponding calculations below with the use of semiclassical approximation justified for $T \gg \Delta$ and $g \ll 1 ,$ where $\Delta=2\pi u/L $ is the level spacing (typical value of $\Delta$ for a TP with $L$ about 1 $\mu$m is 1 K).
-The effect of electron-electron interaction on the single-particle transmission amplitudes is described within this approximation in terms of scattering on the thermal electromagnetic noise created by the bath of other electrons.
+These phase corrections lead to dependence of $r_{\rm bc}$ on $N_{\rm R,L}$ and we also need to perform average on distribution and dynamics of these numbers, which may fluctuate due to tunneling coupling of the TP with HES of TI.
+However, for small $\gamma,$ this dynamics is slow and in the first approximation, one can assume that these numbers are ``frozen'' and distributed according to the Gibbs distribution.
+The next step is to consider dynamics of these fluctuations similarly to Refs.~\cite{Dmitriev_2010,Dmitriev_2015,Dmitriev2017}.
+We perform the corresponding calculations below.